WordPress/gutenberg/README.md

 Blocks are the unifying evolution of what is now covered, in different ways, by shortcodes, embeds, widgets, post formats, custom post types, theme options, meta-boxes, and other formatting elements.
 They embrace the breadth of functionality WordPress is capable of, with the clarity of a consistent user experience.

-Imagine a custom “employee” block that a client can drag to an About page to automatically display a picture, name and bio.
+Imagine a custom “employee” block that a client can drag to an About page to automatically display a picture, name, and bio.
 A whole universe of plugins that all extend WordPress in the same way.
 Simplified menus and widgets.
 Users who can instantly understand and use WordPress  -- and 90% of plugins.
 This will allow you to easily compose beautiful posts like <a href="http://moc.co/sandbox/example-post/">this example</a>.

 Check out the <a href="https://github.com/WordPress/gutenberg/blob/master/docs/faq.md">FAQ</a> for answers to the most common questions about the project.